techdiem/BeatSaberMicMuter/README.md

-# MicMuter
+# Beat Saber MicMuter
 A Beat Saber mod that automatically mutes a selected microphone while playing a song.
 Optionally it displays a mute button that is always visible except during play (check configuration).

-Compatible with Beat Saber 1.15.0
+Compatible with Beat Saber 1.16.1

 ## Installation
 * Required dependency (can be installed using Mod Assistant)
-    * BeatSaberMarkupLanguage v1.5.2+
+    * BeatSaberMarkupLanguage v1.5.3+
-    * BS_Utils v1.8.0+
+    * BS_Utils v1.10.0+
 * Mod installation
-    * Download the latest ZIP from the [Releases](https://github.com/TechDiem/BeatSaberMicMuter/releases) page and extract it to your Beat Saber folder.
-After that, you should find a `MicMuter.dll` in your `Beat Saber\Plugins` folder and a `CSCore.dll` in your `Beat Saber\Libs` folder.
+    * Download the latest DLL from the [Releases](https://github.com/TechDiem/BeatSaberMicMuter/releases/latest) page and copy it into your Plugins folder.
     * You should see a MicMuter entry in the Mod Settings menu when installed.

 ## Configuration